What is this medication for?

 Bupropion is also used for other conditions, such as helping smokers to quit smoking.
 Check with your healthcare professional if you are unsure why you are given this medication.

-- You may take Bupropion with or without food.
+• Bupropion may be taken with or without food.
 Swallow the tablet whole.
-Do NOT break, split or crush the tablet.
+Do NOT break, split or crush the tablet

-You need to take this medication regularly for a few weeks before you feel its full benefits.
+• Bupropion needs to be taken regularly for a few weeks before you can feel its full benefits.
 You should not stop taking this medication even if you do not feel better at the beginning.
-Continue to take this medication even after you feel better to prevent your symptoms from returning.
+Continue to take this medication even after you feel better to prevent your symptoms from returning

 If you are taking Bupropion to quit smoking:

-If you forget to take a dose, take it as soon as you remember.
-However, if it is more than half of the time to the next dose, skip the missed dose and take the next dose at your usual timing.
-Do not take two doses to make up for the missed dose.
+• If you forget to take a dose, take it as soon as you remember.
+However, if more than half of the time to the next dose has passed, skip the missed dose and take the next dose at your usual timing

 Inform your healthcare professional if:

-- Medical conditions such as fits (seizures), eating disorders, eye problems
+• Medical conditions such as seizures (fits), eating disorders, eye problems, Parkinson’s disease

 Bupropion may increase your blood pressure.
-It is important to maintain regular check-ups with your doctors.
+It is important to keep regular check-ups with your doctor.

 The mentioned side effects generally affect up to 10% of patients.

-- Chew sugar-free gum, suck on sugar-free hard candies or ice chips, or sip water regularly.
+• Chew sugar-free gum, suck on sugar-free hard candies or ice chips, and sip water regularly

-- May occur at the start of treatment and improves over time.
+• May occur at the start of treatment but usually improves over time with continued medication taking

 Most of the side effects listed here will improve with time.
 Speak with your doctor if they continue, get worse or are affecting your daily life.